weynandk/info_threefold/src/docs/whitepapers/autonomous_layer/autonomous_layer.md

-# Ultra Efficient Decentralized Data Storage System {#ultra-efficient-decentralized-data-storage-system}
+# Ultra Efficient Decentralized Data Storage System
 How is data stored

 In most distributed systems, data is stored multiple times to guarantee redundancy.
 This leads to a lot of unnecessary overhead and is also not the most secure mechanism.